hyperledger/fabric/docs/source/peers/peers.md

 the process is now complete.
 For updates, A builds a transaction from all of the responses, which it sends it to O1 for ordering.
 O1 collects transactions from across the network into blocks, and distributes these to all peers, including P1.
-P1 validates the transaction before applying to L1.
+P1 validates the transaction before committing to L1.
 Once L1 is updated, P1 generates an event, received by A, to signify completion.*

 A peer can return the results of a query to an application immediately since